 You’ll spend 1-2 days before your procedure cleaning out your colon.
 Your doctor will recommend a prescription laxative tablet or laxative solution along with directions for dosage.
 Sometimes you’ll need to drink a laxative the evening before the test; sometimes you’ll be asked to drink half of the laxative the evening before and half the morning of the procedure; sometimes you’ll receive a meal kit or sodium phosphate tablets instead.
-Your Freedom Home Care caregiver will make sure you receive the correct prescription and ensure you’re taking it correctly and at the correct times.
+Your Freedom Home Care and Medical Staffing caregiver will make sure you receive the correct prescription and ensure you’re taking it correctly and at the correct times.

 During colonoscopy prep you’ll need to use the bathroom frequently, so plan on staying home.
 Your caregiver can assist you with getting to and from the bathroom as needed and will also monitor you to make sure you stay hydrated while adhering to your doctor’s ingestion restrictions.

 Since you’ll receive anesthesia during the colonoscopy procedure, you will need someone to drive you home afterward.
 Your Freedom Home Care and Medical Staffing caregiver will be on hand to provide safe, reliable transportation both to and from your appointment.